 The Scheme provides death and disability benefits to its defined contribution members.
-Premiums are deducted from insured members' accounts and are paid into dedicated insurance reserves in order to meet claims as they arise.
+Premiums are deducted from insured members' accounts and are paid into a dedicated insurance reserve in order to meet claims as they arise.
 The Scheme ultimately self-insures this risk as the Board believes it is appropriate in light of the Scheme's present membership and reserve levels.
 The table below outlines the net results of the Scheme's insurance activities during the year: